-After escaping the chaotic grasp of the traffic on the outskirts of Yaounde, I skirted Anne Murray some 50km towards the border of Gabon.
+After escaping the chaotic grasp of the traffic on the outskirts of Yaounde, I skirted my scooter some 50 km towards the border of Gabon.
 Along the highway is a worn sign for Mefou National Park some 4km down the road; I can’t resist.

 With the sun beginning to set, I bounce and slide my scooter through the mud and rocks of the dirt track which leads to the park.
 I’ve been told that there’s an animal sanctuary on the edge of the park, but as the day closes out I’m not sure there will be anyone there when I arrive.

 Luckily, there is actually a team of people at the sanctuary.
 There is even a bar and shower facilities.
 And although it’s too late to visit the wildlife, I set up my tent on the grass and have myself a cheap place to spend the night.